Musyani67/smart-drying-system-for-sardines/README.md

 - Use the SET button to enter/exit settings mode.
 - In settings mode, select which temperature to adjust (max or min) using UP/DOWN, then change values.
 - The system will display "Dried product!" when drying is complete.

+## PCB Design

+The PCB design for this system is already completed and ready for printing.
+You can find the design files in the repository.

 ---